Bug report #15522

 I apologized, but I never used this request.

 About the time performance penalty, I think it's normal.
 Before my fix, no joins were used.
 So that mean that QGIS Server never get features in the joined layer to made the draw.
 With the bugfix, QGIS Server will used the 2 or 3 joined layers to render.

 It will probably have some point to enhance the way QGIS (not only QGIS Server) uses joined layer.

-#18 Updated by Tudor Bărăscu almost 4 years ago
+#18 Updated by Tudor Bărăscu about 4 years ago

 Yes, only the GetProjectSettings is buggy (when layers are missing), everything else seems to be ok.